Hogfish

-The hogfish (Lachnolaimus maximus), also known as boquinete, doncella de pluma or pez perro in Mexico is a species of wrasse native to the Western Atlantic Ocean, living in a range from Nova Scotia, Canada, to northern South America, including the Gulf of Mexico.
+The hogfish (Lachnolaimus maximus), also known as boquinete, doncella de pluma, or pez perro in Mexico is a species of wrasse native to the western Atlantic Ocean, living in a range from Nova Scotia, Canada, to northern South America, including the Gulf of Mexico.
 This species occurs around reefs, especially preferring areas with plentiful gorgonians.
-It is a carnivore which feeds on molluscs, as well as crabs and sea urchins.
+It is a carnivore that feeds on molluscs, crabs, and sea urchins.
 This species is currently the only known member of its genus.